Robin-Zuniga/Example_Project_01/README.md

 - Python - Data Analysis & Viz

 ### Data Processing
-  1. Remove Duplicates
+  1. Remove duplicates
-  2. Standardize the Data
+  2. Standardize the data
-  3. Examine Null Values and blank Data
+  3. Examine null values and blank data
-  4. Remove Any Unnecessary Columns and Rows
+  4. Remove any unnecessary columns and rows

 ### Exploratory Data Analysis
 EDA involved exploring the layoffs data to answer key questions, such as: